Gordon Ramsay's Secret Service, season 1 (8 episodes)

 synopsis: In this new series, famed chef/restaurateur Gordon Ramsay visits and spies on places that are in trouble, and then gives his blunt thoughts and advice.

-impressions: There have only been three episodes so far, all involving restaurants that have faded from their glory days and have serious sanitation and leadership issues.
-These are tough to watch, given the presence of rats at night, meat saws that haven't been cleaned in years, similarly-nasty ovens, perishable meat left at room temperature or worse, and so on...and owners who are oblivious or don't care.
+impressions: All of these episoes are similar: each involves a restaurant that's faded from its better days, plus has serious sanitation and/or leadership issues.
+These are tough to watch, given the presence of rats and roaches at night, meat saws that haven't been cleaned in years, similarly-nasty ovens, perishable meat left at room temperature or worse, key ingredients that come from a can instead of the claimed fresh sources, and so on...and owners who are oblivious or don't care.
+Seriously, parts of this show might make you not want to ever again eat food that you didn't prepare yourself!
 At some point, this started feeling like Queer Eye for restaurant-owning families.
 Anyway, in each case, Ramsay eventually gets to the bottom of the issues (which are familial as well as logistical) and brings in a crew to do a complete makeover of the kitchen and dining room.
 And they all live happily ever after.
+It's likely that a lot of this was just done for dramatic effect, but one has to wonder how many of these places/people will actually make _permanent_ change, and how many will slip back into their old ways over time.

-acting: n/a but two things for sure: Ramsay doesn't hold back, and some of these people really needed a kick in the ass
+acting: n/a but two things for sure: Ramsay doesn't hold back, and some of these people really needed a kick in the ass.
+I do want to make a special mention of the one lady from episodes 7-8, who couldn't handle pressure and whose voice got really high and nasal anytime she was stressed out.

 final word: Interesting look at the issues and solutions for troubled restaurants, with a human-drama twist.